TasALERT real-time fire, emergency warnings | FUEL CHECK Tas

 On hot summer days, cool off with a swim at the Campbell Town Swimming Pool (check their current opening hours here).

 Pop into the Campbell Town Museum and Information Centre for local tips and information.
 The museum houses fascinating artefacts from the area, including a film projector built in the 1930s, musical instruments, band music, photos and uniforms from the Campbell Town Brass Band (which started in 1844), and a wireless from around 1924.
-The Campbell Town Museum is housed in the town hall
+The Campbell Town Museum is housed in the town hall.

 The Convict Brick Trail is a special monument to the state’s convict history.
 Follow the trail of bricks along High Street to discover bite-sized information about individual convicts transported to the land down under.